shaneskiles/shaneskiles.github.io/videos.md

 <a href="https://www.youtube.com/@HackerVideo">HackerVideo</a> - The @HackerVideo YouTube channel appears to be associated with content related to Vinnie Hacker, focusing on video edits, family insights, streaming content, and social media trends surrounding the personality.

 <a href="https://www.youtube.com/@mishapanfilov">Misha Panfilov</a> - The @mishapanfilov YouTube channel features the instrumental music of Estonian multi-instrumentalist Misha Panfilov, blending genres like Krautrock, library music, jazz, and ambient with repetitive, layered melodies to create a nostalgic and "feel good" atmosphere.

+<a href="https://www.youtube.com/@PunkeyDoodles8">PunkeyDoodles8</a> - The PunkeyDoodles8 YouTube channel is popular for its compilation and highlight videos of original, humorous cartoon animations, often featuring wizards and supernatural detective agencies in short, engaging formats, and is also active on TikTok and Instagram.